dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

             username: ken
             Not such user: exiting.

-  - `hacked-compiler.c`: a hacked version of `compiler.c` that
+  - `trojan-compiler.c`: a hacked version of `compiler.c` that
     can inject an attack into login:

             # inject a backdoor when compiling login.c
-            % hacked-compiler login.c -o login
+            % trojan-compiler login.c -o login

             # login now has the backdoor and lets ken in.
             % login